Foundation Models in Medical Imaging: A Review and Outlook: Pathology

 \subsection{Towards Pathology Foundation Models}

 \paragraph{A two-stage pipeline} In digital pathology image analysis, deep learning methods typically follow a two-stage pipeline: a pre-trained backbone encoder computes lower-dimensional embeddings for individual tiles, which are then processed by a task-specific head.
-Segmentation tasks are an exception, where nnU-Net models are commonly used at the patch level.
-Encoder weights are often kept frozen to avoid overfitting on small labeled datasets, as the target labels are usually slide-level, such as clinical outcomes or molecular profiles.
-In practice, freezing also helps reduce computational demands, since end-to-end training from patch to slide level can be memory-intensive.
-These tasks are typically framed as weakly supervised problems, with multi-instance learning used to aggregate tile-level representations.
+Segmentation tasks are an exception: nnU-Net models are commonly applied at the patch level, and encoder weights are often kept frozen to prevent overfitting when patch-level labels are limited.
+In contrast, slide-level prediction tasks, such as predicting clinical outcomes or molecular profiles, typically involve large sets of patches with only one label per slide.
+These tasks are framed as weakly supervised problems, where \textit{multiple-instance learning (MIL)} is used to aggregate patch-level embeddings into a slide-level prediction.
+Freezing encoder weights in this context also helps reduce computational demands, since end-to-end training from patches to slide-level predictions can be memory-intensive.

 \paragraph{From transfer learning to general-purpose in-domain pre-training} Initially, transfer learning was employed to initialize encoders with weights from natural image datasets like ImageNet \citep{saillard2020predicting}.
 However, recent efforts have shifted toward SSL in the pathology domain, unlocking the potential for in-domain pretraining and significantly improving performance.
 Some studies applied contrastive SSL frameworks \citep{lu2019semi, dehaene2020self, zhao2020predicting}, while others explored pathology-oriented pretext tasks based on WSI characteristics like magnification or cross-stain prediction \citep{koohbanani2021self, yang2021self}.
 Early pre-training often focused on tissue types similar to downstream tasks, but more diverse pan-cancer datasets are now being used to train general-purpose encoders.
 These encoders serve as building blocks for various pathology tasks, with both public datasets like TCGA \cite{weinstein2013cancer} and proprietary data being used in this trend of scaling up data and model size.